 These students meet with an ARC counselor and are provided with their own personal VISA (Verified Individual Services and Accommodation).
 The VISA is given to the instructor at the start of a course and is annually updated when necessary.

 College Preparation for the Visually Impaired

-In 2015, the National Federation for the Blind estimated there are 7.29 million adults with visual disability.
-42% were successful in their workforce, while no more than 15% were able to obtain a bachelor’s degree from an accredited higher learning school.
-Studies also resulted in 29% of visually impaired persons sadly live below the poverty line.
+The CDC estimated there are approximately 12 million adults over the age of 40 with visual disabilities.
+44% were successful in their workforce, while no more than 15% were able to obtain a bachelor’s degree from an accredited higher learning school.
+Studies also resulted in 29% of visually impaired persons sadly living below the poverty line.

 Visually Impaired People When in Class

 Blind or visually impaired students are expected to come face to face with a handful of unique challenges when in school.
 The good news is that numerous institutions these days are dedicated to helping these students overcome these struggles by providing them with different accommodations concerning their visual disabilities.

 Unique and structured courses, along with distinct teaching strategies, allow the blind and visually impaired learners to receive proper education and, eventually, guide them towards being qualified professionals.

 People with visual disabilities fall under any of these three categories:

 - Visually Impaired.
 The American Foundation for the Blind defines vision impairment as “visual acuity of 20/70 or worse in the better eye with the best correction or a total field loss of 140 degrees.”
 This impairment could be affected by one’s inability to adapt to darkness, light, glare, or contrasts.

 - Legally Blind.
 Technically speaking, legal blindness is the level of vision loss that requires an individual a specialized education, proper job training, disability benefits, accommodating devices, and tax exemption.